 - a.
-The Elections Committee shall consist of five members in good standing selected by the Stewards Assembly at its first meeting of the year (operating year determined by the Executive Board), excepting the first Elections Committee which shall be provisional and formed by consensus of the membership upon ratification of this Constitution, and shall be disbanded following the inauguration of the initial Stewards Assembly to allow for the appointment of Elections Committee members by that body; - b.
+The Elections Committee shall consist of five members in good standing selected by the Organizing Committee at its first meeting of the year (operating year determined by the Executive Board). - b.
 Any member of the Elections Committee who is seeking office or who accepts a nomination for office must vacate their position and be replaced by a member nominated by the President and approved by the Executive Board.